Vishav Manav Ruhani Kendra Serving Pilgrims

 Preparing to serve at Shri Amarnath Ji Yatra 2022

 Located in the Himalayan sub-valley in Jammu and Kashmir, India, the Amarnath Holy Cave is home to the Shiva Lingam, revered by Hindus as the physical manifestation of Lord Shiva.
-At an altitude of 3,888 metres, the cave is covered in snow most of the year.
+At an altitude of 3,888 meters, the cave is covered in snow most of the year.
 In summer,...

 read more